nanashi07/cv/cv.en_US.md

 ## Summary

-Familiar to design and develop software system, analysis and performance tuning, improve development process efficiency and producing quality.
-Understand performance issue and maintainability of development, having ability to integrate with developing system and various solution, and be able to work independently or leading members to achieve goals.
+Familiar with system design, software development, system analysis and performance tuning.
+Experienced in improving the efficiency of the development process and producing quality.
+Focus on performance issues and the maintainability of development.
+Highly skilled in integration between multiple systems with various solutions.
+Had used to face difficulties and overcome them to help business growth.
+Excellent performance as an independent contributor, mentor, team player and leader.

-Major use Java and C#, and use Python / node.js / go, etc. as assistance.
-Familiar to web based systems, experienced with frameworks like Angular, Vue, Polymer, jQuery and so on.
-Familiar to SQL Server, Oracle and substitute of MySQL database.
+The majority use Java and C# for development, and others use Python, Node.js, Go, Rust, etc. for assistance.
+Familiar with web-based systems and experienced with frameworks like Angular, Vue, Polymer, jQuery and so on.
+Familiar with persistence layers such as MySQL and SQL Server; familiar with NO-SQL/cache such as Redis; familiar with asyncrhonized process flow using queue systems such as RocketMQ and RabbitMQ; familiar with integration with cloud services such as AWS and Azure.

-Beside programming, familiar to linux system and solutions such as nginx, ELK, SonarQube, docker, Kubernetes and experienced with cloud service of GCP and Azure.
+Beside development, be familiar with infrastructure such as Kubernetes, Linux, Nginx, ELK, SonarQube, docker, etc. Experienced with the cloud services such as AWS and Azure.

-Love learning technology, have a habit of reading technology articles every day, and survey in-depth for things I interested in.
-Doing my owned side project at leisure time, and push completed projects to Github.
+Love self-learning technology skills, sensitive to the changes in the software industry, used to learn from the daily news.
+Love to develop interesting side-project on my personal time.

 ## Work experience